terra-money/validator-profiles/validators/terravaloper1sz53f8emf76s6gs2u7gdhsr7v0jz4lql3x6nqr/README.md

 # Terrandode.de
 ![terranode](https://raw.githubusercontent.com/bitradioUwe/validator-profiles/master/img/logo_trn.png)
 ## Ecosystem
 Active on the Terra Project since early 2020.
 We will spread informations on social Media / Youtube in the future to get more users on board and help the Terra ecosystem.
-Runnign an Terra Validator and Oracle price Feed.
+Runnign a Terra Validator and oracle price feed.

 - 0% Commission unti the End of April.
 - commision changes get ammounced 14 days before.